dakofler/Compyute/README.md

 `Walnut` is a toolbox for building, training and analyzing neural networks.
 This framework was developed using `NumPy` only.
 There are example-notebook that explain how to use the framework and it's `Tensor` objects.

 ## Tensors
 Similar to `PyTorch`, in `Walnut` a `Tensor`-object represents the central block that keeps track of data and it's gradients.
 However, unlike `PyTorch`, this toolbox does not support autograd to compute gradients.
 Instead the computation of gradients happens within a model's layers (modules).
-The `Tensor` object supports most operations also known from `PyTorch` tensors or `NumPy` arrays.
+The `Tensor` object supports most operations also known from `PyTorch` tensors or `NumPy` arrays. `Walnut` also supports CUDA.

 ## Neural Networks